Turboshaft

-A turboshaft engine is a form of gas turbine that is optimized to produce shaftpower rather than jet thrust.
+A turboshaft engine is a form of gas turbine that is optimized to produce shaft horsepower rather than jet thrust.
 In concept, turboshaft engines are very similar to turbojets, with additional turbine expansion to extract heat energy from the exhaust and convert it into output shaft power.
 They are even more similar to turboprops, with only minor differences, and a single engine is often sold in both forms.

 Turboshaft engines are commonly used in applications that require a sustained high power output, high reliability, small size, and light weight.
 These include helicopters, auxiliary power units, boats and ships, tanks, hovercraft, and stationary equipment.

 Overview

 A turboshaft engine may be made up of two major parts assemblies: the 'gas generator' and the 'power section'.
 The gas generator consists of the compressor, combustion chambers with ignitors and fuel nozzles, and one or more stages of turbine.
 The power section consists of additional stages of turbines, a gear reduction system, and the shaft output.
 The gas generator creates the hot expanding gases to drive the power section.
 Depending on the design, the engine accessories may be driven either by the gas generator or by the power section.

 In most designs, the gas generator and power section are mechanically separate so they can each rotate at different speeds appropriate for the conditions, referred to as a 'free power turbine'.
 A free power turbine can be an extremely useful design feature for vehicles, as it allows the design to forgo the weight and cost of complex multiple-ratio transmissions and clutches.

-An unusual example of the turboshaft principle is the Pratt & Whitney F135-PW-600 turbofan engine for the STOVL F-35B – in conventional mode it operates as a turbofan, but when powering the LiftFan, it switches partially to turboshaft mode to send 29,000 horsepower forward through a shaft and partially to turbofan mode to continue to send thrust to the main engine's fan and rear nozzle.
+An unusual example of the turboshaft principle is the Pratt & Whitney F135-PW-600 turbofan engine for the STOVL Lockheed F-35B Lightning II – in conventional mode it operates as a turbofan, but when powering the Rolls-Royce LiftSystem, it switches partially to turboshaft mode to send 29,000 horsepower forward through a shaft and partially to turbofan mode to continue to send thrust to the main engine's fan and rear nozzle.

 Large helicopters use two or three turboshaft engines.
 The Mil Mi-26 uses two Lotarev D-136 at 11,400 hp each, while the Sikorsky CH-53E Super Stallion uses three General Electric T64 at 4,380 hp each.